ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    : Customer Network Controller

    Connection
-   : The data plane configuration of an LSP, within this document it is typically an ODU LSP.
-An end-to-end connection/LSP represents an entire connection/LSP between the connection/LSP node end-points.
-A connection/LSP segment represents a portion of the end-to-end connection/LSP.
+   : The data plane configuration of an LSP: within this document it is typically an ODU LSP.
+An end-to-end connection/LSP represents an entire connection between the connection node end-points.
+A connection/LSP segment represents a portion of the end-to-end connection
+.

    Connectivity Service
-   : A service, or connectivity service, in the context of this document can be considered as some form of connectivity service between customer sites across the network operator's network {{?RFC8309}}.
+   : A connectivity service, in the context of this document can be considered as a connection between customer sites, across the network operator's network {{?RFC8309}}.

    E-LINE